catppuccin/nvim/README.md

 })
 ```

-If you use [lazy.nvim](https://github.com/folke/lazy.nvim) as you package manager, you can also use `auto_integrations` option to let Catppuccin detect and enable installed plugins' integrations automatically.
+If you use [lazy.nvim](https://github.com/folke/lazy.nvim) as your package manager, you can use the `auto_integrations` option to let catppuccin automatically detect installed plugins and enable their respective integrations automatically.

 ```lua
 require("catppuccin").setup({